JoseC1154/NoteMemorizer/readme.txt

 -multi language.
 -add a set as default button
 -on piano mode after ten correct of one scale that key is taken off the list tested.
+-as the changes are taken place the setting should reflect.